Joe March

-Joseph March (born June 18, 1967) is a former arena football offensive lineman and defensive lineman in the Arena Football League for the Denver Dynamite, Sacramento Attack, Miami Hooters, Tampa Bay Storm and the Nashville Kats.
+Joseph March (born June 18, 1967) is an American former professional football offensive lineman and defensive lineman in the Arena Football League (AFL) for the Denver Dynamite, Sacramento Attack, Miami Hooters, Tampa Bay Storm and the Nashville Kats.
 He played college football at Murray State University.
 In 2000, March was inducted into the Arena Football Hall of Fame.

 College career

 March attended Murray State University where he was a member of the football team.
 March had a productive 1987 season for the Racers, registering 14.0 tackles for loss, including a 3.0 sack game against Middle Tennessee State.

 Professional career

 Denver Dynamite

 March signed with the Denver Dynamite of the Arena Football League in 1991.
 As a rookie, March had 12.5 sacks, on his way to being named a First Team All-Arena Selection.

 Sacramento Attack

 March played with the Sacramento Attack in 1992.

 Miami Hooters

 In 1993, the Attack relocated to Miami, Florida and became the Miami Hooters.
 On June 14, 1993, March was traded to the Tampa Bay Storm for Willie Cannon and Reggie Berry.